 Meanwhile, its predecessor, the 42.4Mp A7R III has the same same sensor as the A7R II.
 Both of them resolve more detail than the original A7R which has a 36.4Mp sensor, but they can’t match the A7R IV.

 Where the A7R III scores over the A7R II for image quality is with the improved dynamic range at the lower sensitivity settings.
 However, we’re only talking about around 0.5EV.
 And while that could be significant for landscape photography, if you use ND grads or composite images, then it’s not THAT big a deal.

 The A7R III also feels more rounded than the models that go before it.
 Its autofocusing system is impressive so it’s even suitable for shooting sport.

 Sony has improved the handling of each successive model.
-Consequently, the A7R III’s handling is significantly better than the A7R’s.
-The most recent camera even features a touch-screen, but Sony hasn’t gone overboard with it.
+Consequently, the A7R IV’s handling is significantly better than the A7R’s and a little better than the A7R III’s.
+Like the A7R III, most recent camera features a touch-screen, but Sony hasn’t gone overboard with it.
 Sadly, it’s only really useful for zooming in and out of images or setting the AF point.

 If you don’t need quick AF point selection and the fastest focusing, nor the improved dynamic range, then the A7R II looks like a good solid proposition.
 It also makes a significant saving on the A7R III.

-However, if you can afford it, the A7R III is one of the best cameras available at the moment.
+However, if you can afford it, the A7R III makes a solid upgrade.
+The A7R IV, however is one of the best cameras available at the moment.